bibek22/blog/content/physics/laplace-equation.md

 $$ \psi(x,y) = \frac{ 1 }{ 2\pi R } \underset{circle}{\oint} \psi\ dl$$

-The function which is a 2 dimensional surface on a 3D space (x and y as input space and z as the output space) would have no local minima or local maxima.
+And the function which is a 2 dimensional surface on a 3D space (x and y as input space and z as the output) would have no local minima or local maxima.

 To solidify this understanding, imagine a hollow pipe like this: